AdobeDocs/deliverability-learn.en/help/additional-resources/re-engagement.md

 ### Phase 4 {#phase-4}

 * The next phase is to identify subscribers who continually show no activity and gradually reduce sending emails to them over a period of time.
 If there is no activity within the past year, it is good to put the subscribers email subscription on hold.
-Although they have shown no interest in the email content, there is always a last chance to have them re-activate their subscription by sending a one-time re-confirmation campaign.
+Although they have shown no interest in the email content, there is always a last chance to have them reactivate their subscription by sending a one-time reconfirmation campaign.
-* Re-confirmation campaigns are a good way to ask subscribers who are inactive for a long time if they want to remain on the subscription list.
+* Reconfirmation campaigns are a good way to ask subscribers who are inactive for a long time if they want to remain on the subscription list.
 When creating the campaign, it is preferable to add a "click here" link so they can confirm the action and verify their address.
 This way, the action can be recorded in the database.
 Below is an example of a reconfirmation email:

   ![](../../help/assets/deliverability_implementation_3.png)

-  Once the subscriber has taken an action, a landing page with the confirmation of their re-subscription can be offered.
+  Once the subscriber has taken an action, a landing page with the confirmation of their resubscription can be offered.
 Below is an example of the landing page:

   ![](../../help/assets/deliverability_implementation_4.png)

-## Product specific resources
+## Product-specific resources

 **Adobe Campaign**